Applying Subschemas Conditionally¶

 Unfortunately, this approach above doesn't scale to more than two

 countries.
-You can, however, wrap pairs of if
+You can, however, wrap pairs of if and then inside an

-to create something that would scale.
+allOf to create something that would scale.
 In this example, we'll

 use United States and Canadian postal codes, but also add Netherlands